zepinglee/citeproc-js/manual/citeproc-doc.rst

 Use the ``makeCitationCluster()`` command to generate the text of citations containing one or more references, for insertion into footnotes or the main text of the document.
-This command takes a single argument, composed of a list of IDs, each accompanied by a simple Javascript object containing (optional) supplementary data.
+This command takes a single list argument.
+The list is composed of Javascript objects containing the id of a data item retrievable via ``sys.retrieveItem()``, and (optional) supplementary data fields.

 .. admonition:: Hint